jbush001/NyuziProcessor/tests/render/README.md

 # Profiling

 Type 'make profile'.
-It runs the program in the verilog simulator, then prints a list of functions with how many instruction issue cycles occured in each.
+It runs the program in the verilog simulator, then prints a list of functions with how many instructions it issued in each.
 It does not accumulate time in a function's children.

 This requires the c++filt utility, which is part of binutils.